Are you suffering from a serious knee condition or injury to the knee?

 When major damage occurs to the knee as a result of injury or certain medical conditions that affect the bones and joints, it makes performing everyday tasks painful.
 Remaining active is important for a healthy lifestyle, both physically and mentally.

 For patients that wish to improve mobility and reduce knee pain, knee reconstruction surgery may be the best option when nonsurgical measures are not enough to effectively repair the knee.
-Reconstruction of the knee requires the skill of a trained Orange County orthopedic surgeon Dr. Chris Mellano, who has more than a decade of specialized experience in treating knee injuries.
+Reconstruction of the knee requires the skill of a trained Torrance orthopedic surgeon Dr. Chris Mellano, who has more than a decade of specialized experience in treating knee injuries.
 With his help, thousands of patients have been able to enjoy a better quality of life without dealing with constant or excruciating knee pain.

 Both knee reconstruction and replacement surgery are available to save damaged knee joints that have deteriorated due to factors such as:

 In cases of severe ACL tears, the ligaments are so damaged that they cannot be sutured back together.
 When this occurs, knee ligament reconstruction may be necessary.
 In a same-day anterior cruciate reconstruction procedure, Dr. Mellano replaces the torn ACL with tissue that is grafted from a healthy tendon.
 The tissue graft acts as a support structure for the new, healthy ligament to grow on.

 Dr. Mellano specializes in a minimally invasive form of ACL surgery known as knee arthroscopic ACL reconstruction.
 With 11 years of experience as an ACL reconstruction specialist in Torrance, California, and a member of the medical staff for the Chicago Bulls and Chicago White Sox, he has extensive knowledge of repairing ACL injuries to restore the knee to proper functioning.